Cono Christian School

-Cono Christian School was a private Christian school founded in 1951 near Walker, Iowa, by Max and Jean Belz serving K-12 day and boarding students from around the United States and the world.
-Boarding students were generally in middle and high school.
+Cono Christian School is a private Christian school currently serving day students.
+It was originally founded in 1951 near Walker, Iowa, by leaders of a local Presbyterian church, notably Max and Jean Belz and LeRoy Gardner.
+It has served K-12 day and boarding students from around the United States and the world.
+Boarding students, who were generally in middle and high school, began attending in 1960, though the school currently does not board students.

 In 2017 the 192-acre property and facility began use as a camp and retreat center of Ridge Haven, the camp and conference center of the Presbyterian Church in America.
-Summer camps were planned for 2018.
+Summer camps started in 2018, and the school was re-opened in 2021 after a short closure.

-This Christian boarding school began as a ministry of Bible Presbyterian Church (PCA).
+This Christian day and boarding school began as a ministry of Bible Presbyterian Church (PCA).
 Max Belz was the pastor of the church at the time of the school's founding.
 He, Jean, and their eight children lived on the 1 acre of donated property where the church building was built.
 Today Cono has 192 acre, 25 of which are developed with academic, athletic and student and staff residential facilities.